min2ha/ukwa-site/content/target/52036/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: A shadowy Tory cabal and how Brexit could still rip the party in two

 Theresa May has listened to representations from business, the intelligence service and the trades unions and will work to make Britain's departure from the EU as friendly as possible.
 This may be common sense but could trigger a split within the Conservative Party as it will disappoint activists who want a 'hard Brexit'.